 Recognizing Malignant Hyperthermia

-The most frequent early signs of malignant hyperthermia are tachycardia or tachycardic cardiac dysrhythmia in almost 90% of the cases.
+The most frequent early signs of malignant hyperthermia include tachycardia or tachycardic cardiac dysrhythmia in almost 90% of the cases.
 Unfortunately, this is very unspecific and is often misinterpreted as too low depth of anesthesia.

 Masseter spasms and rigor of the remaining muscles are specific for a succinylcholine induced malignant hyperthermia.

-Masseter spasms at the beginning of the narcosis are always suspicious and should lead to the termination of the narcosis and the initiation of further diagnostics and therapy.
+Masseter spasms at the beginning of anesthesia induction are always suspicious and should lead to the termination of the anesthesia administration and the initiation of further diagnostics and therapy.
 As a late sign, the creatine kinase concentration and body temperature rapidly rise (up to 1° Celsius in 5 minutes).
 Initially, blood pressure is often elevated and, eventually, it is decreased as a sign of circulatory failure.

-On suspicion of malignant hyperthermia, you should take immediate action.
-This includes removing the trigger substances, terminating surgery as soon as possible, and, if necessary, to change narcosis to safer anesthetics (see above).
+Immediate action with initial suspicion of malignant hyperthermia includes removing the trigger substances, terminating surgery as soon as possible, and, if necessary, change to safer anesthetics (see above).

 Ventilation should be changed to hyperventilation with 100% oxygen and three- to fourfold increased respiratory minute volume.
 Dantrolene, a muscle relaxant that inhibits the release of calcium in the sarcoplasmic reticulum, is administered intravenously to terminate the continuous muscular contraction.

 Symptomatic measures include the balance of the acidosis with sodium bicarbonate, the cooling of the patient, volume loading and electrolyte balance.
-At myoglobinuria or increased serum-myoglobin, forced diuresis should be performed to avoid the complication of a crush kidney.
-In the event of absent contraindications, tachycardia can be treated with the administration of beta-blockers.
+If myoglobinuria or increased serum-myoglobin occurs, forced diuresis will reduce the complication of a crush kidney.
+Unless clearly contraindicated, the tachycardia may be treated with the administration of beta-blockers.

 Diagnosis of Malignant Hyperthermia

 Malignant hyperthermia can be detected with a muscle biopsy and subsequent in-vitro-contracture test with caffeine and halothane.
-If a predisposition for malignant hyperthermia is present, an increased contraction behavior, under the influence of caffeine and halothane, can be observed.
+If a predisposition for malignant hyperthermia is present, there is increased contraction behavior, under the influence of caffeine and halothane.

-The test should be performed after an incident during narcosis or post-surgically if relatives are affected by malignant hyperthermia (family history in premedication discussion).
+The test should be performed after an incident during narcosis or post-surgically if relatives are affected by malignant hyperthermia (family history in preoperative discussion).